tyndria/high-load-systems/LoadTesting.md

 The response time looks much more better, approximately average response time is 50 ms.

 Unfortunately I don't see significant changes on psrecord charts.
+The memory usage is approximately the same, the cpu usage changes, but the average metric value is approximately the same as well.